At Sattva Montessori, we follow a diverse curriculum

 Music & Movement

-Acton Montessori School partners closely with Revolution Yoga, Acton School of Ballet and Modern Barre.
-Each week our students attend a music & movement, yoga, or barre classes at one of these beautiful community businesses.
+Sattva Montessori School partners closely with kids' sports acedemy, dance acedemy and music classes.
+Every week our students attend a sports, music & movement, yoga or dance classes in school.
 Year round classes serve as wonderful opportunities for our students to experience other beautiful environments while learning about dance, movement and music.
-No matter what the weather is like outside, AMS students have access to incredible indoor space to move, play and learn.
+No matter what the weather is like outside, Sattva Montessori students have access to incredible indoor space to move, play and learn.

 Our students begin their journey into the art of written and spoken language through the use of Montessori materials such as the Sandpaper Letters, the Moveable Alphabet and the Metal Insets.